Post

 Process

-• Built interactive prototype covering cashier and manager journeys.
+• Built interactive prototypes covering cashier & manager journeys

 Key Findings